ChurchApps/FreeShowRemote/README.md

 ## Credits

-Special thanks to [GladsomeSam](https://github.com/gladsonsam) for doing the development work to create the initial version of this project.
+Special thanks to [Gladson Sam](https://github.com/gladsonsam) for doing the development work to create the initial version of this project.